 4.1 Replacing a Lost Button

-- Secure: Knot the thread securely on the wrong side of the fabric.
+- Secure: Knot on the wrong side.

 4.2 Reinforcing Loose Buttons